Loyalty is a virtue!

 Switching Margin: $5606

-I got the bank to give me a quote on my insurance as well since they lapse at the same time as my mortgage did.
+I got the bank to give me a quote on my insurance since they lapse at the same time as my mortgage did.
 I had my contents, car, and home insurance with my earlier bank.
 My new bank came back with quotes for all three.

 I saved $188.39 on my house insurance, $157.03 on my contents, and a massive $265.44 on my car insurance.

 Admittedly, I did lower the value of my contents, house, and car on the policies.
 As well as increase the access amounts.
 They also gave me a good discount and a $100 bonus for having multiple policies with them.
-Also, when you get insurance, always ask to pay in one lump sum, you get a better rate that way.
+When you get insurance, always ask to pay in one lump sum, you get a better rate that way.
 That is a massive saving of $710.86!!

 Switching Margin: $6216.86